Updated 8/22/2019 (Because it was desperately needed)

 Mask– Takes place four years after the events of Hy’Ruh-Ha and follows Mien discovering Kiao’s secret and trying to keep it when they stumble on a plot to manufacture an illegal substance.

-Rating: T and SFW
+Rating: Everything is T and SFW

 I tried to keep Hy’Ruh-Ha for all ages but it’s not.
 There are some things that happen in this story that aren’t appropriate for younger readers or sensitive readers.
 So parents, you’ve been warned.
 There is the rare language, fantasy violent, discussions about abuse, and one depiction of what one might consider abuse that’s near the end.